rebeling/anchorman/README.rst

 .. code:: python

-    >>> from anchorman.main import annotate
+    >>> from anchorman import annotate
     >>> text = 'The quick brown fox jumps over the lazy dog.'
     >>> elements = [{'fox': {'value': '/wiki/fox', 'data-type': 'animal'}}]
     >>> print annotate(text, elements)
     'The quick brown <a href="/wiki/fox" data-type="animal">fox</a> jumps over the lazy dog .'

-See etc/link.yaml for options to configure the replacement process or the rules.
+See etc/link.yaml for options to configure the replacement process and rules.

 The item validator
 ++++++++++++++++++++

 Inherit your own item validator.
 Item is the potential replacement.
-Candidates is a list of processed and valide items ready to apply to text.
+Candidates is a list of processed and valid items ready to apply to text.
-This unit bears valide items ready to apply to text in this intervall or unit.
+This unit bears valid items ready to apply to text in this intervall or unit.

 .. code:: python

-    >>> from anchorman.generator.candidate import data_val
+    >>> from anchorman.generator.candidate import data_values
     >>> def validator(item, candidates, this_unit, setting):
-    ...    values = data_val(item, None)
+    ...    values = data_values(item)
     ...    if values['score'] == 42.0 and values['type'] == 'city':
     ...        return True
     ...    else: